 - The medicine is also prescribed for the treatment of endometriosis, a health condition in which the tissue that forms the lining of the uterus is found outside the womb.
 Most girls with endometriosis experience pelvic pain during their menses.
 Contraceptive pills work by temporarily preventing periods.

 - The risk of developing cysts in the ovary is greatly reduced in women using birth control pills.
-An ovarian cyst develops in the ovary during ovulation.
+An ovarian cyst form in the ovary during ovulation.
 The medicine works by preventing the release of the egg from the ovary (ovulation).
 It is important to take preventive measures since the size of the ovarian cysts may increase, or even burst, and may require surgery.

 - Fibrocystic changes are less common in pill users than nonusers.
 These changes occur when the milk-producing glands in the breasts become thick and form a non-cancerous lump, causing discomfort, and sometimes surgical interventions.
 Some pill users observe fullness in the breasts and mild tenderness.